Janae-Goodison/RV-Project/README.md

 # HOW TO RUN
-(1. Python is the langauage that is used for this application so make sure python is installed before running.)
+1. Python is the langauage that is used for this application so make sure python is installed before running.
-(2. To open from GitHub, clone the application and run the file rv_project.py.)
+2. To open from GitHub, clone the application and run the file rv_project.py.

 # BOT-O-MAT